BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nl.md

 ---
 These legendaries should be crafted with Haste and Versatility if you are focusing on mythic+.

 <a href="https://www.wowhead.com/spell=355099/duty-bound-gavel" data-wowhead="spell=355099"></a> and <a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a> this will provide you with your highest damage output as Necrolord.
 You could also replace Mad Paragon with <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> if you feel like you are in need of more healing throughput.
-That being said, the healing Shock Barrier provides wont make a big difference since we dont play Crusader's Might as Necrolord or have Divine Toll.
+That being said, the healing Shock Barrier provides wont make a big difference since we don't play Crusader's Might as Necrolord or have Divine Toll.